gear-foundation/dapps/contracts/ddns/README.md

 # Decentralized Internet

 Demonstrates on-chain server-less approach to web sites and web applications hosting.
 DNS smart contract is uploaded on-chain, it lists programs (smart-contracts) that are also uploaded on-chain registered in DNS contract.
 Hosted programs may have the user interface that resides on IPFS.

 ## Connect your dApp to the Decentralized Internet

-To connect your program to the Decentralized Internet on Gear Network it's necessary to have a variable of type `Option<DnsMeta>` that will contain metadata of the DNS record.
+To connect your program to the Decentralized Internet on Gear Network it's necessary to have a variable of type `Option<DnsMeta>` in your program that will contain metadata of the DNS record.

 ```rust
 pub struct DnsMeta {